 ICDS supports the grassroots Penn State Data Science Community, which hosts events for anyone interested in data science at Penn State.
-Upcoming Spring 2021 Data Science talks include:
+Summer and fall 2021 events are being planned now.

 February 25, 1:00-2:00 p.m.

 - “Algorithmic fairness for socially optimal decision-making,” presented by Hadi Hosseini, Assistant Professor of Information Sciences and Technology

 - “Using machine learning to understand gene regulation,” presented by Shaun Mahony, Assistant Professor of Biochemistry and Molecular Biology

 March 4, 11:00 a.m.-Noon

 - “Studying Sharing of Political Content on Facebook,” presented by S. Shyam Sundar, James P. Jimirro Professor of Media Effects

 - “Multi Modal Sensor Fusion for Data driven Process Monitoring of Additive Manufacturing Processing,” presented by Jan Petrich, research development engineer, Geospatial Intelligence Department, Applied Research Laboratory

 - “Human movement and infectious diseases,” presented by Nita Bharti, assistant professor of biology and Lloyd Huck Early Career Professor